-Note: The NSW Local Government Act 1993 requires compliance with the National Construction Code for exits for fire escape purposes, or any corridor, hallway, lobby or the like leading to such an exit.
+Note: Service equipment shall comply with the National Construction Code for exits for fire escape purposes, or any corridor, hallway, lobby or the like leading to such an exit.
 This does not apply in single dwellings.
 In the case of buildings being altered or the use being changed, the local council may require an existing building to be brought up to this standard.